International Social Work: A Costa Rican Perspective

 • Travel to significant cultural and historical sites around San Jose

-By introducing key issues and dynamics in social services in another country the program equips students' competency for intercultural and critical social work practice.
-Students learn about Costa Rica's responses to social problems and glean insights from practitioner and community experiences in the Costa Rican context.
+Through examining key issues and dynamics in social services in another country, the program builds students' competency for intercultural and critical social work practice.
+Students learn about Costa Rica's responses to social problems and glean insights from student, practitioner, and community experiences in the Costa Rican context.
 In visits to social service agencies and other key institutions, discussions with Costa Rican faculty and community leaders, and exposure to Costa Rican natural, social, and historical resources, students increase their readiness for practice that celebrates diversity, advances human rights, and elevates social, economic, and environmental justice.

 The following questions shape the context for these experiences: